 Oakville Hydro's proposed adjustment to its RTSRs is approved.
-The RTSRs were adjusted based on the current host-RTSRs.
+The RTSRs were adjusted based on the current host-RTSRs and UTRs effective January 1, 2019.

 The differences resulting from the approval of new 2019 RTSRs will be captured in Accounts 1584 and 1586 for future disposition.